I have a confession. The Escape Artist was not always the know-it-all smarty pants that he may seem today.

 The key difference between the 2 episodes was mental.
 In 2008 I was debt free, held better quality assets and was prepared to ride out the storm.
 I had learnt my lesson from 2002 – 03.
 As the market recovered in the years after 2009, my portfolio did very well.

 Bear markets are the friend of the long term investor.
-If your supermarket temporarily marked everything down by 50% you’d respond by stocking up the cellar with non-perishables.
-Why should stocks be any different?
-I don’t know when, but another bear market will be here before too long.
-Logically, I know this will be a great opportunity, even though it will feel scary.
-We will just have to keep our heads.
+If your supermarket temporarily marked everything down by 50% you’d respond by stocking up.
+Why should investing be any different?